Are you looking for honest Chanson Miracle MAX reviews? Welcome to AWMS, your #1 resource for free and unbiased water ionizer reviews.

 Overall, I think Chanson manufactures a legit ionizer, and Chanson as a company is a legit company.

 The biggest drawback, in my opinion, is the lack of a molecular hydrogen boost function.
-For hundreds of dollars less, you can buy the AlkaViva Melody II ionizer.
+For hundreds of dollars less, you can buy the AlkaViva Melody II ionizer #ad.
 AlkaViva builds a higher quality ionizer manufactured in South Korea – with Japanese plates – that’s a certified medical device.

-Since you’re shopping in this price range, I recommend checking out my reviews for the ionizers below as well:
+Since you’re shopping in this category, I recommend checking out my reviews of the ionizers below as well:

 I think those ionizers give you more value for your money.

 If you’re in love with the Himalayan salt feature in the Miracle MAX Plus and don’t mind the drawbacks I listed above, the MAX Plus is a great choice for you.
-The Chanson Miracle MAX reviews I found tell me that current owners are glad they chose this ionizer.
+The Chanson Miracle MAX info I found tells me that this is a reliable model.

 Personally, I like Tyent and AlkaViva ionizers the most and think they’re building better ionizers than even the more expensive Enagic Kangen brand.